Gexkill/sweng2/RASD/src/index.md

 When they come back from their trip they want to go to a pub.
 Since they are together and go to the same location, they can order a unique ride indicating 6 as the passengers number.

-At the end of the night the want to come back to their home, but since are in different places (even if in the same zone) each of them have to do their own request (checking sharing option if they want).
+At the end of the night the want to come back to their home, but since they are in different places (even if in the same zone) each of them have to do their own request (checking sharing option if they want).

 ##Scenario 3

 John wants to visit the Duomo tomorrow.
 He decides to reserve a taxi.
 Therefore, he opens the MyTaxiDriver website on his laptop and clicks on the "reserve a taxi button".
-He is redirected on a form where he has to fill some information about his ride.
+He is redirected to a form where he has to fill some information about his ride.
 After submitting his form, he receives a confirmation message.
 His request has been taken into account, but this does not mean that a taxi driver has accepted to perform the ride.
 A few minutes later, John is notified by sms of the confirmation that his reservation will be performed and of the code of the taxi taking care of the ride.

 ##Scenario 4